Digital-Information-Research-Lab/digital-information-research-lab.github.io/publications.md

 **Talks**

-1. Marshall van Alstyne, Harvard
+<p>1.
+Marshall van Alstyne, Harvard</p>

+<p>2.
 Mehta, International Conference on Computational Social Science (2024).
-“Improving the Governance of Online Marketplaces using Warrants”.
+“Improving the Governance of Online Marketplaces using Warrants”. </p>

+<p>3.
 Nichols.
 Platform Strategy Research Symposium (2024).
-Certifiably True: The Impact of Self Certification on Misinformation.
+Certifiably True: The Impact of Self Certification on Misinformation.</p>

+<p>4.
 Nichols.
 International Conference on Computational Social Science (2024).
-Certifiably True: The Impact of Self-Certification on Misinformation.
+Certifiably True: The Impact of Self-Certification on Misinformation.</p>

+<p>5.
 Nichols.
 Freedom of Expression Scholars Conference (2024).
-Certifiably True: The Impact of Self-Certification on Misinformation.
+Certifiably True: The Impact of
+   Self-Certification on Misinformation. </p>

 **Slides**